Comparisons

 for Documentation Review

-Exporting Markdown to Word for redlines means transcribing every tracked change back into Git by hand.
-DraftView gives reviewers the same familiar suggestion experience, directly on the PR.
+Exporting Markdown to Word for redlines means transcribing every tracked change back into Git by hand, and it does nothing for the AI doc PRs arriving daily.
+DraftView gives reviewers a familiar suggestion experience directly on the PR.

 DraftView strengths